 PHIL122.
-Philosophy and Literature 3 sem. hrs.
+Philosophy and Literature

 The relationship between philosophy and literature.
 The course will treat the following: philosophy in literature as the search for philosophical insights embedded in literary texts; philosophy of literature as a branch of aesthetics peculiar to literature; philosophical texts as literary expression as, for example, in the Straussian and deconstructionist approaches.
 Offered occasionally.
-Prereq: PHILO50 and Jr. stndg.
+Prereq: PHIL050 and Jr. stndg.